 Players at this age are continuing to get stronger physically and are able to perform activities for longer periods of time.
-However, they are also becoming more prone to injury such as muscle pulls and strains.
-Ensuring the proper warm-up and cool-down procedures becomes necessary in addition to adequate recovery time during training.
+However, they are also becoming more prone to injury due to physical strain and heat loss.
+While breaks can be more infrequent, they should be longer to enable players to sufficiently recover before continuing.

 How do you recognize when players need a break?
-There are a few characteristics you can look for, such as shortness of breath, perfuse perspiration, off-task performance (more than usual) and, finally, player's asking.
-Recognize the changes in weather and adjust your breaks accordingly.
-It gets HOT in Alabama, even in the fall!
+There are a few characteristics you can look for, such as shortness of breath, perfuse perspiration, off-task performance (more than usual) and, finally,